maydewd/artisan/ProjectDesign.md

 David should also do the research on the best approach for technical solutions.
 He should organize the approach and direct the rest of the team regarding technical decisions (after considering his research and input from the rest of the team).

 *Note: We feel that the technical aspects of this project can consume a lot of time.
-We feel investigating solutions for social media & pay-pal incorporation could be particularly time consuming.
+We feel investigating solutions for social media & PayPal incorporation could be particularly time consuming.
 For this reason we have designated Sung-Hoon as the secondary to this role.
 His main role is to aid in the research of multiple solutions*

 **Scrum Master: Ryan St.Pierre**